Dreamflows Glossary Of Terms

 gauge (or gage) height

-This measures the height of water in a river or stream, relative to some (usually arbitrary) datum point.
+This measures the height of water in a river or stream, relative to some (usually arbitrary) datum.
 In the United States, gauge heights are typically measured in feet.
 The datum is usually a little below the bottom of the river at that point, though sometimes they get that wrong and negative gauge heights are possible.
 See river flow.

 Gold Country Paddlers